paloukari/NIH-Chest-X-rays-Classification/README.md

 # Project Overview

 This project aims to classify the NIH chest x-ray dataset through the use of a deep neural net architecture.
 We optimize our model through incremental steps.
-We first tune hyperparameters, then experiment with different architectures, and ultimately create our final mdoel.
+We first tune hyperparameters, then experiment with different architectures, and ultimately create our final model.
 The motivation behind this project is to replicate or improve upon the results as laid out in the following paper: [ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases](docs/Wang_ChestX-ray8_Hospital-Scale_Chest_CVPR_2017_paper.pdf).

 The workflow for this project is based on the that as laid out by Chahhou Mohammed, winner of the Kaggle $1 Million prize for price prediction on the Zillow dataset.
 He systematically builds a simple model and gradually adds more complexity while performing grid-search over the hyperparameters.
 Here we will perform this same task on the Kaggle dataset for NIH Chest X-ray images. https://github.com/MIDS-scaling-up/v2/blob/master/week07/labs/README.md